 As a new energy investment, photovoltaic solar energy construction will also be the Group's key area of focus.
 We have had in-depth cooperation with a well-known solar energy manufacturer in China, to jointly manage the solar energy construction of certain leading oil and gas enterprises in China.
-In 2021, we were successfully shortlisted for the globalization of solar inverter framework units of a leading Chinese oil and gas enterprise, and in early 2022, we also won the bid for the solar inverter framework contract of a leading PRC oil and gas enterprise.
+In 2021, we were successfully shortlisted for the globalization of solar inverter framework units of a leading Chinese oil and gas enterprise.
 We will continue to actively develop in ground/water surface power stations, distributed power stations, household power stations, providing overall solutions for the whole life cycle of project development investment, system research and development, design and construction, operation management, etc.